ohbus/PJP/README.md

 [![Build Status](https://ci.subho.xyz/buildStatus/icon?subject=tm11+:+Servlets+and+JSP&job=PJP+Module+11)](https://ci.subho.xyz/job/PJP%20Module%2011/)

-### Use Eclipse to import these projects divided as each tech modules.
+### Use Eclipse to import these as Maven projects divided into each tech modules.
-#### All are built using Maven.

 Put a :star: if this helped you.
-Send a PR if you think this needs an update
+Send a PR if this needs an update.